dragonza/gatsby-blog/src/pages/blog/create-multiple-blog-post-type-gatsby/index.md

 }
 ```

-## 4.Edit `gatsby-node.js` to apply different templates for different type of blog post inside `createPage` API
+## 4. - Edit `gatsby-node.js` to apply different templates for some blog types inside `createPage` API

 During the creating pages step, we query all the markdown to get all the nodes, each of which contains data about each blog post.
-We will iterate through each node and create page with `createPage` API.
+We will iterate through each node and create a page with `createPage` API.
 To make it work for project page template, first, we need to import the template, we can put it under the blog post import

 ```js